fonsecapeter/Glia/docs/flux-cycles.md

 * `updateQuestion`
   0. invoked from `QuestionDetail` `onSubmit`
-  0. `POST /api/questions/:questionId` is called.
+  0. `PATCH /api/questions/:questionId` is called.
   0. `receiveQuestion` is set as the callback.

 * `destroyQuestion`